corda/cordapp-trial-framework/docs/bnms_integration.md

 ---
 In order to establish a business network R3 provides a business network membership service (BNMS) as a stand alone application.
 The BNMS allows for the creation of a business network for the trial operator where membership can be approve and revoked.

+Might be mis-interpreted here.
+BNMS is required, but not our specific implementation of BNMS.

 A BNMS is required as part of a Cordapp Trial solution.
 R3 will provide guidance on best practice usage of the BNMS.

 - Separate each Cordapp Trial from previous trials that have been run